Pravargav/Amadeus/English/sentences.md

+-> Leaving the task unfinished, how can he go home?

 -> They brought up their children with strong values.

 -> I am applying to stay prepared and proactive, not because I want to switch immediately.